 - Matter of Balance Programs: Check with your local Council on Aging or Senior Center for this evidence-based program that helps keep you balanced.
 The Nation Council on Aging (NCOA) also has a website to help older adults with fall prevention https://www.ncoa.org/older-adults/health/prevention/falls-prevention

 - Exercise and Physical Activity: The National Institute of Health (NIH) has a website with many options for exercise.
 Exercise can be started and continued throughout life, there are no age limits!https://www.nia.nih.gov/health/exercise-physical-activity

 - Medication Reviews: Check your medications with your pharmacist or health care provider and ask if you are taking any medications that can increase your risk of falls.
-The American Society of Consultant Pharmacists also have a directory of board certified geriatric pharmacists in your state. https://www.ascp.com/page/custom_directory
+The American Society of Consultant Pharmacists also has a directory of board-certified geriatric pharmacists in your state. https://www.ascp.com/page/custom_directory

 - Evaluate and reduce the fear of falling: Fear of falling can keep you from doing things you enjoy.
 If you are fearful of falling speak with your health care providers, speaking with a counselor may help reduce your fear and keep you active.

 - Avoid haste and rushing: So often people will begin their falling story that they were in a rush or rushing to get to something.
 Haste makes waste and can increase the risk of falls.
 Take your time and stay focused to prevent a hasty fall from happening.

 - Learn how to get up if you fall: Get in the habit of carrying a phone around with you so that you can call someone for help.
 If you do fall trying to get up can be helpful.
 Check the following website, check with your health care providers for training, and work with a physical therapist to “train to get up” in case you do fall. https://www.uofmhealth.org/health-library/abl3081